flexa-script/flexa-script.github.io/README.md

 Hello, World!
 ```

-For more detailed information and examples, check out the [documentation](https://cp-lang.github.io/).
+For more detailed information and examples, check out the [documentation](https://flexa-script.github.io/).

 ## Contributing

-Contributions to CP are welcome!
+Contributions to Flexa are welcome!
 Whether you find a bug, have a feature request, or want to contribute code, please feel free to open an issue or submit a pull request.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Happy coding with CP! 🚀